 Most hosted eCommerce providers create 100% crawlable, clean code and also have SEO elements built in to their software making it very simple for store owners to manage their own meta data; including title tags and meta descriptions.
 This won’t guarantee you a #1 page ranking for your chosen keyword/s, but it will certainly help improve your online presence.
 The point is that it’s there already – you don’t need to build it in to your site separately.

-So, if you don’t want to worry about hackers, caching, server management, compliance, speed and performance then building your online store on a hosted platform is probably the best option for you.
+If you don’t want to worry about hackers, caching, server management, compliance, speed and performance then building your online store on a hosted platform is probably the best option for you.

-If you want a highly customised site with each element configured for your unique needs, then you’ll probably want to engage the services of a web designer who is an eCommerce expert and work with them closely to create your online store.
+If you want a highly customised site with each element configured for your unique needs, then you’ll probably want to engage the services of a web designer who is an eCommerce expert and work with them closely to create your own unique online store.